LevitatingOrange/planet-sim/README.md

 Simply put https://github.com/nothings/stb/blob/master/stb_image.h and https://github.com/Tencent/rapidjson/blob/master/include/rapidjson/ into include/ and install GLFW and GLM on your system.
-You have to be connected to the internet while running `make` because it uses glad to include OpenGL Headers.
+You have to be connected to the internet while running `make` because it uses glad to generate OpenGL Headers Includes.

 ## TODO
 - [x] player movement